apeck12/mlflow_denoiset/TUTORIAL.md

 Copy any Python modules that are used to define the model architecture and run a forward pass on the PyTorch model into `model_code`.
 See [`model_code/pytorch_model.py`](./model_code/pytorch_model.py) as an example.

 Copy the PyTorch model weights file (usually `model.pt`) into `model_data`, along with any other auxiliary files that may be needed to help process the inputs to or outputs from the model.
-If you are also going to include model's _training_ code in the project directory, you can simply have it save the model weights directly to the `model_code` directory.
-An example of this is provided in [`train.py`](./train.py).
-You can run this script to create a `model_data/model.pt` PyTorch model file.
+If you are also going to include model's _training_ code in the project directory, you can simply have it save the model weights directly to the `model_code` directory (the example [`train.py`](./train.py) script does this).

-### 2. Create `requirements.txt`
+### 3. Create `requirements.txt`

 This file lists the Python dependencies needed to load and execute the PyTorch model.